table1/framework-project/README.md

 ## About Framework

 Framework is a lightweight R package for structured, reproducible data analysis.
 It provides:

 - Convention-based project structure
-- Support for reading multiple formats with integrity tracking: CSV, Stata, SPSS, SAS, RDS
+- Support for reading multiple formats with integrity tracking: CSV/TSV, RDS, Stata, SPSS, SAS
+- Safe `git` rules to make it easy to keep private data safe
+- Easy `renv` integration, if you want it.
-- Smart caching for expensive operations
+- Caching for expensive operations
 - Database query helpers (PostgreSQL, SQLite)

 Learn more at [github.com/table1/framework](https://github.com/table1/framework)